benrbray/benrbray.github.io/src/content/blog/expectation-maximization.md

 = \log \sum_z p(\X, z | \theta)
 $$

 In general, this likelihood is non-convex with many local maxima.
-In contrast, [murphy:mlapp] shows that when $p(x_n, z_n | \theta)$ are exponential family distributions, the likelihood is convex, so learning is much easier.
+In contrast, [@murphy2012:mlapp] shows that when $p(x_n, z_n | \theta)$ are exponential family distributions, the likelihood is convex, so learning is much easier.
 Expectation maximization exploits the fact that learning is easy when we observe all variables.
 We will alternate between inferring the values of the latent variables and re-estimating the parameters, assuming we have complete data.

 # Evidence Lower Bound